 The Frederick P. Lenz Foundation for American Buddhism promotes the benefits of Zen Buddhism, meditation, yoga, and related Buddhist practices in a manner complementary to modern American society.
 Past Lenz Foundation Distinguished Lecturers at Naropa University have included Gary Snyder, Joanna Macy, Paula Green, Jan Willis, and Roshi Pat Enkyo O'Hara.
 In addition to the lecture series, the foundation also provides support for the Frederick P. Lenz Foundation Residential Fellowship for Buddhist Studies and American Culture and Values, an opportunity for faculty and other professionals planning sabbaticals to spend a semester on the Naropa University campus conducting a research, social action, or other project that relates Buddhist philosophy and practice to an aspect of American culture and values.
 Naropa University is accredited by the Higher Learning Commission, and is a member of the North Central Association of Colleges and Schools.

 Naropa University is a private, nonprofit, nonsectarian liberal arts institution dedicated to advancing contemplative education.
 This approach to learning integrates the best of Eastern and Western educational traditions, helping students to know themselves more deeply and engage constructively with others.
 The university comprises a four-year undergraduate college and graduate programs in the arts, education, environmental leadership, psychology, and religious studies.

 Naropa University welcomes participants with disabilities.
-Please contact Mehgan Fox at 303-245-4719, or at lenzgradasstAT_naropa.edu, by Monday, March 4, 2013 to inquire about accessibility and disability accommodations needed to participate fully in these events.
+Please contact Mehgan Fox at 303-245-4719, or firstname.lastname@example.org, by Monday, March 4, 2013 to inquire about accessibility and disability accommodations needed to participate fully in these events.